 - Epilepsy: 3-5%

-Both autism and ADHD share similar symptoms, although the symptoms have different reasons behind them.
-Many children experience symptoms such as:
+Both autism and ADHD share similar symptoms, although they have different reasons behind them.
+Many children experience:

 - Social communication impairments

 - Language skills challenges